corda/samples-kotlin/Accounts/README.md

 This CorDapp mimics a supply chain transaction, where the deal is incorporated among different teams in the companies on both side of the trade.

 ### [Tic Tac Thor](./tictacthor):
-This CorDapp recreates the game of Tic Tac Tor via Corda.
+This CorDapp recreates the game of Tic Tac Toe via Corda.
 It primarilly demonstrates how you can have linear state transactions between cross-node accounts.

 ### [Worldcup Ticket Booking](./worldcupticketbooking):